by Will Grumke April 20, 2018 3 min read

-The two most popular, amino acids products that fall into this category: Branch Chained Amino Acis (BCAA), Essential Amino Acids (EAA), and Beta-Alanine.
+Three of the most popular products that fall into this category: Branch Chained Amino Acis (BCAA), Essential Amino Acids (EAA), and Beta-Alanine.

 Is there science behind BCAA (Branched Chain Amino Acids)?